About the course

 How school placements work

-You will be based at William Shrewsbury Primary Partnership as your home school placement where you will begin and end your training.
+You will be based at William Shrewsbury Primary Partnership school as your home school placement where you will begin and end your training.
 Following a period of induction in the SCITT you will spend the majority of your time in the classroom developing effective classroom pedagogy.
 Through a structured programme of observation, joint planning and joint delivery of lessons you will gradually build up to whole class teaching.
 You will work alongside outstanding practitioners and will be supported by highly trained mentors, all of whom are committed to ensuring the very best experience and outcomes for their trainees.

 After Christmas you will undertake a shorter second placement in another school.
 This is an opportunity to learn within a different school context and through exposure to a new range of teaching and learning strategies develop your practice further.
 We think that it is important also that you develop a broad understanding of education in different contexts extending beyond your subject and so before you return to your home school to complete your training year, we offer enhanced placement opportunities in a special school.